DenchiSoft/VTubeStudio/README.md

 The VTube Studio websocket server runs on `ws://localhost:8001`.
 This is the default, but users can also change the port in the app.
 Websockets in general support `binary` and `text` messages.
 VTube Studio will always respond with `text` messages and it is recommended to also send `text` messages to the API.
 You may also send `binary` messages but if you do, make sure they are encoded in UTF-8.

 If your plugin cannot connect to the websocket server, tell the users to check if the port is correct or if there are any firewall/antivirus settings that may prevent the connection.
+Most importantly, you should ask the users to `"Allow Plugin API access"` in VTube Studio.
+It's an option on the main config page in VTS.
 You should also make sure your plugin supports configuring the port used for the connection.

-If you can connect, the first thing to do is check if the user has enabled the API.
+If you can connect, the first thing you can try is check the status of your session.

 **`REQUEST`**
 ```json